Woodland, Washington • Opening Spring 2027

 Is there fishing on the Lewis River at the estate?

-Yes — Lewis River Estate & Gardens has direct on-property access to the Lewis River for salmon and steelhead fishing.
-The Lewis River hosts Chinook salmon, coho salmon, and steelhead runs.
+Yes — the estate has direct on-property access to the Lewis River for salmon and steelhead fishing.
+The river hosts Chinook salmon, coho salmon, and steelhead runs.
 Guests fish directly from the estate without leaving the property.

 Is there golf near Lewis River Estate & Gardens?